HasaTK/rodrobe/README.md

   - Watermark Remover
   - Sales notifier
   - Group Balance viewer
+  - Popular items scraper / reuploader

 ## Commands
-Check out the documentation (located in the "docs" folder if the link doesn't work) for a description on what each command does and how to use them
+Check out the [documentation](https://github.com/soakingdry/rodrobe/tree/main/docs/commands) (located in the "docs" folder if the link doesn't work) for a description on what each command does and how to use them

 ## Installation